 Let’s have some look at the statistics

-The statistics above are for the Round 1 fill-up rate for the CT1/ST1 specialties.
+The statistics below are for the Round 1 fill-up rate for the CT1/ST1 specialties.
 We can clearly see a few important points:

 - The number of available posts for training in ACCS -EM (The CT1/ST1 equivalent for EM training) is very small compared to other specialties (325 in 2018, 323 in 2019) like GP, Internal medicine training even core surgical training.
 This small number makes this training competitive.